Skip to content

 Compiler Flags

-The project uses strict compiler settings:
+The project uses strict compiler settings across all supported compilers:

 Shader Compilation